dora-team/fourkeys/setup/README.md

             *   To exclude the mock data from the dashboard, update the SQL script to filter out any source with the word mock in it by adding: `WHERE source not like "%mock"`.

 ### Making changes
 At some point after running the setup script, you may want to make modifications to your infrastructure.
 Or, the Four Keys project itself may be updated with a new configuration.
-Terraform can be used to apply any incremental changes: after updating the configuration files, run `terraform apply`.
+If you make changes to the project outside of Terraform, they will not be tracked and cannot be managed by Terraform.
+This includes pub/sub topics, subscriptions, permissions, service accounts, services, etc. Therefore, it's recommended to make all infrastructure changes by updating your Terraform files and re-running Terraform, using `terraform apply`.
 You'll be prompted to confirm the planned changes; review them carefully, then type `yes` to proceed.
-> Tip: To make changes that will apply to your infrastructure, without editing the core configuration, consider using [Terraform Override Files](https://www.terraform.io/docs/language/files/override.html).
+> Tip: The configurations in this repo will continue to evolve over time; if you want to be able to apply ongoing updates, **don't modify the tracked Terraform files**.
+Instead, consider using [Terraform Override Files](https://www.terraform.io/docs/language/files/override.html), which will allow you to customize the infrastructure to your needs without introducing potential merge conflicts the next time you pull from upstream.

 ### New Google Cloud projects